bitmark-inc/bitmark-webgui/README.md

 COMMANDS:
-   setup        Initialise bitmark-mgmt configuration start        start bitmark-mgmt help, h      Shows a list of commands or help for one command
+   setup        Initialise bitmark-mgmt configuration
+     --hostname, -H               generate server certificate with the hostname [localhost] --data-directory, -d         the direcotry of web and log start        start bitmark-mgmt help, h      Shows a list of commands or help for one command